Input Lag and Gaming Experience on Projectors Input lag is the technical term for the delay between any input and

 Here are some videos that can really help when it comes to projector buying:

 As with anything, there are Cons and Pros.
-Here are some of the Cons and Pros of Home Theater Projectors VS Gaming Projectors.
+Here are some of the Cons and Pros of Home Theater Projectors VS Video Game Projector.

 Home theater Projector plus points

 These projectors try to deliver the excitement of watching a movie at the cinema anytime, all at the convenience of your own home.
 To get those great graphics, these projectors need a high resolution i.e., 1920X1080 or sometimes more, allowing you to watch high-quality videos which put out higher quality compared to any HDTV.
 It possesses the advanced feature of wide-ranging color control and also has the ability to control the gamma calibration.

 One common feature in most Home Theater Projectors are their very quiet fans.

 To connect the viewer more to the visuals and detach them from outside noise, keeping with the “Theater Experience”, the fan of these projectors is designed not to make any outside noise Their main use is basically meant for watching videos and movies in a dark atmosphere.

 The biggest plus point for gaming on a projector should be obvious.
 The bigger the screen, the more immersive the game becomes.
 A projector allows you to get a much bigger screen than any TV.
 Compared to Home Theater projectors, some things are better and some are a little worse.
 Where as Home Theaters are all about image quality, gaming projectors focus on contrast and low input lag.

 Serious gamers know exactly what it feels like to keep on dying and have your shots miss because of lag.
 Due to the wiring and setup of projectors, they can be a few milliseconds slower compared to your PC, and that could be the difference between winning and losing a game, hitting or missing that headshot.
 A home theater projector will still run all your games, but a gaming projector will allow you to play them optimally.
 Think of the difference between a Gaming PC and a Business PC.